 The settled grit is removed at intervals, washed, and then disposed of.

 Other types of grit removal employ a short retention settling tank.

 What is filtration?

 Sand filtration removes much of the residual suspended matter.

 Filtration over activated carbon removes residual toxins.

-What is mean by Lagoon?
+What is meant by Lagoon?

 A lagoon provides settlement and further biological improvement through storage in large man-made ponds or lagoons.

 Constructed wetlands include engineered reed beds and a range of similar methodologies, all of which provide a high degree of aerobic biological improvement and can often be used instead of secondary treatment for small communities.

 Besides this information, you are suggested to read something more from below engineering books